jaferIdrees/school_library/README.md

 ## Acknowledgments

-- Special acknowledgement and thanks goes to Cindy Shin in Behance who invented the original design. @https://www.behance.net/adagio07
+- Special acknowledgement to Microverse team and Code Reviewers

 ## 📝 License